MeVisLab/examples/mevislab.github.io/content/examples/howto.md

 See [Example 2.1: Package creation](/tutorials/basicmechanisms/macromodules/package/) for more information on packages in MeVisLab.
 {{</alert>}}

 The contents can be extracted into the directory of your package.
-Make sure to keep the directorys structure for the examples to be loaded and displayed correctly.
+Make sure to keep the directory's structure for the examples to be loaded and displayed correctly.

 A typical file structure of a MeVisLab package looks like this:
 ![Package directory structure](/images/examples/howto_1.png "Package directory structure")